psugihara/FreeChat/README.md

 - [x] Chat with Llama 2 7B without installing anything else
 - [x] Try any llama.cpp compatible model
 - [x] Change system prompts to modify personas or expertise
-- [ ] Download models from within the app
+- [ ] Download models from within the app (shrink app from 3GB to 10mb, way better for updates)
+- [ ] Advanced settings (prompt format, temperature, repeat penalty)
+- [ ] Personas - save system prompt / model settings for later and change personas when you create a new conversation
 - [ ] Search conversations
-- [ ] Personas - save system prompt / model settings for later and change personas when you create a new conversation

 ### Contributing